vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_latest_news.md

 ![News nu.nl](images/news_headline.png)

-Get every 15 minutes the latest news headline from the new site nu.nl.\
+Get every 15 minutes the latest news headline from the news site nu.nl.\
 For other sites, check my [Web Scraper](homeassistant_web_scraper) page how to show website content (like news) inside your dashboard.

 Add the news site scraper with the [internal Home Assistant Scrape](https://www.home-assistant.io/integrations/scrape/) integration